CambridgeDH/DH-RSE-Summer-School-2023/README.md

 find all materials relating to the online talks and in-person workshops held in Cambridge, UK.

-The Summer School is a partnership between Cambridge Digital Humanities, The Alan Turing Institute, King's Digital Lab and Edinburgh Centre for Data, Culture & Society.
+The Summer School is a partnership between Cambridge Digital Humanities, The Alan Turing Institute, King's Digital Lab and Centre for Data, Culture & Society (University of Edinburgh).
 This year Cambridge Digital Humanities is hosting the in-person workshops at the University of Cambridge.

 **Partner institution leads**: [Mary Chester-Kadwell](https://www.cdh.cam.ac.uk/about/people/dr-mary-chester-kadwell/), [Federico Nanni](https://www.turing.ac.uk/people/researchers/federico-nanni),